 Workshops – topics covering business basics, strategic marketing, accounting and tax guidelines

 Jobs creations: provides technical support and innovative strategies for preventive and existing businesses in areas relating to jobs creations and jobs retention.

 Business Planning Resource Room – open to the public for browsing and research

 Services include entrepreneurship and economic development, executive and leadership training, governmental affairs, innovation and information technology, logistics and supply chain management training, and project management.
 Our process-driven approach employs all available resources to create a comprehensive business development plan for the client’s business.

 Disadvantaged Business Enterprise Supportive Services (DBESS)

-This center provides Disadvantaged Business Enterprise Supportive Services to ensure disadvantaged business firms have maximum opportunity to participate in federal, state and city contracts.
+The Disadvantaged Business Enterprise Supportive Services Program ensures disadvantaged business firms have maximum opportunity to participate in federal, state and city contracts.
 The program is administered by three US Department of Transportation (DOT) operating administrations: the Federal Highway Administration, the Federal Aviation Administration and the Federal Transit Administration and is implemented by the Alabama Department of Transportation.
 The DBESS: